aerickt/lapwing-for-beginners/src/Chapter-26.md

 # Chapter 26: Editing text

 Lapwing contains some limited movement commands by default.
 However, if you want to switch to steno full time, you will have to incorporate another method for movement.
-This chapter goes over the default movement commands in <code>lapwing-base.json</code> as well as some additional methods you can use.
+This chapter goes over the default movement commands in <code class="code-mono">lapwing-base.json</code> as well as some additional methods you can use.

 ## Movement